 To see examples of Lois speaking at libraries, museums, and schools

-, visit The Secrets of Mary Bowser channel on youtube
+, visit The Secrets of Mary Bowser channel

 What audiences are saying

 "Lois Leveen brings together the dynamics of storytelling with an historian's training.
 Her engaging style and genuine interest in having conversations about history, race, and resistance made the program enjoyable for all."